 Where is the delete key?

 By now you also would have noticed that there’s no delete button on your Mac.
-Nor a page up, page down, home, or insert… And unless you have one of these keyboards, then chances are you have a few new shortcuts to get used to on your Mac.
+Nor a page up, page down, home, or insert… And unless you have one of This handy site, then chances are you have a few new shortcuts to get used to on your Mac.

 The Apple key (⌘) is basically the replacement for the control key that you might be used to.
 Also, the function keys (F1, etc.) also have new functions on a Mac…